 University of Northern Colorado appeals to the very best, and the average SAT score of applicants is about 1,039.
 About 61.0% of the teachers at University of Northern Colorado work full time, which means they should have enough time to work with students in their class.
 Want to learn a little more about University of Northern Colorado's campus?
 Take a virtual tour.

 You'll get to learn about a lot of ethnicities thanks to Weber State University's diverse population.
 This school does not require freshman students to live on-campus.
-A virtual tour could be a good way to find out more about Weber State University.
+Videos from Weber State University could be a great way to learn more about university.

 Every student who is interested in Communication & Media Studies needs to look into University of Colorado at Colorado Springs.
-After graduation, Communications students generally earn around $33,413 in their early careers.
+Communications students from University of Colorado at Colorado Springs receive an earnings boost of about 0.4% over the average earnings of communication & media studies majors.
 Positioned in Colorado Springs, Colorado, this institution is a good option for students who enjoy the joy of a popular city.